-The Operatic Archive: American Opera as History extends the growing interdisciplinary dialogue in opera studies by drawing on ideas from performance studies and the philosophy of history.
-Moving beyond traditional conceptions of opera as purely aesthetic, this book argues for opera’s powerful potential for historical impact and engagement in late twentieth-century works by American composers.
+The Operatic Archive: American Opera as History extends the growing interdisciplinary conversation in opera studies by drawing on new research in performance studies and the philosophy of history.
+Moving beyond traditional aesthetic conceptions of opera, this book argues for opera’s powerful potential for historical impact and engagement in late twentieth- and twenty-first-century works by American composers.

-Considering music’s ability to express the past, distance, realistic representation, presence, and the historical sublime, this volume demonstrates how music’s ability to represent and re-create historical events and historical experience differs fundamentally from the representations and recreations of other modes (specifically, literary and dramatic representations).
+Considering opera’s ability to serve as a vehicle for memory, historical experience, affect, presence, and the historical sublime, this volume demonstrates how opera’s ability to represent and evoke historical events and historical experience differs fundamentally from the representations and recreations of other modes (specifically, literary and dramatic representations).

 Table of Contents

-Chapter 5/ Conclusion: Opera at the Limits of History
+Chapter 5: Opera at the limits of history